riskyviz/webapp/README.md

 https://digitalenvironment.org/home/covid-19-digital-sprint-hackathons/covid-19-hackathon-4-visualising-risk/

+See also [this follow on github project](https://github.com/riskyviz/viewer) which aims to provide reusable code for presenting general risk and environmental geospatial data using some of the code and designs developed in this hackathon.

 ## Aims and Methodology

 We decided to adopt a map based approach, deilvering localised risk information via a prototype web application that is